cabrerajulian401/Web-AI/replit.md

 Changelog:
 - July 04, 2025.
 Initial setup
 - July 04, 2025.
 Added main feed page with article grid layout, TIMIO News branding, and navigation between feed and article pages
 - July 04, 2025.
-Added sidebar with "As seen on" promotional image, changed all category tags to "News", reduced layout width for better presentation
+Added sidebar with "As seen on PBS and Automateed" promotional image, changed all category tags to "News", updated main heading to "Today's Stories"
+- July 04, 2025.
+Fixed sidebar image loading issue by properly copying image to public directory and updating paths

 ## User Preferences